michodgs25/powertools/README.md

 ### Products page and Product review features

-* *Again at top of the products page is the navigation bar, see all details at navigation feature.*
+* *Again at top of the products page is the navigation bar*

 * *Below the page title to far right, is a sort products filter, which drops down and the user can toggle products from high-low, A-B, rating& price vice versa.*